z784324922/sls/intl.en-US/User Guide/Data Collection/Common log formats/Log4j logs.md

 </Configuration>
 ```

-For how to configure Logtail to collect Log4j logs, see [Apache logs](intl.en-US/User Guide/Data Collection/Common log formats/Apache logs.md).
+For how to configure Logtail to collect Log4j logs, see [Python logs](intl.en-US/User Guide/Data Collection/Common log formats/Python logs.md).
 Select the corresponding configuration based on your network deployment and actual situation.

 The automatically generated regular expression is only based on the log sample and does not cover all the situations of logs.
 Therefore, you must adjust the regular expression slightly after it is automatically generated.